saforem2/chunkwm/docs/api.md

 *cvar* system, and a logger with different output levels that is controlled through the config-file.

-The init functions is defined through the *PLUGIN_BOOL_FUNC* macro and should return true if initialization succeeded, and false otherwise.
+The init function is defined through the *PLUGIN_BOOL_FUNC* macro and should return true if initialization succeeded, and false otherwise.

 ```